garybayes/mindforge-orchestrator/README.md

 # Task Assistant
 ### GitHub App · Automated Workflows · Repo Hygiene · Dashboards

-Task Assistant (formerly Mindforge Orchestrator) is a GitHub App that automates repository hygiene, sprint consistency,
+Task Assistant is a GitHub App that automates repository hygiene, sprint consistency,
 and issue lifecycle management using a rules-based workflow engine.

 It applies **track labels**, enforces **milestones**, generates **telemetry**, and produces